 - Wrap the remaining bananas and fry them right away to avoid getting soggy.
 You can also freeze them for later.

-- Set a skillet or wok over medium-high heat with enough oil to mostly submerge the turon.
-Test the oil's readiness by dipping a chopstick or a wooden spoon into it - bubbles should form around it instantly.
+- Heat a skillet or wok over medium-high heat, adding enough oil to mostly submerge the turon.
+Test if the oil is ready by dipping a chopstick or a wooden spoon into it; bubbles should form around it instantly.
 Then, add the turon to the hot oil.

 - Flip and move the turon pieces continuously until the sugar has completely caramelized, ensuring even caramelization and preventing burning.